groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatablereader/_index.md

 ```

-Gets a value that indicates whether the com.groupdocs.assembly.system.data.DataTableReader contains one or more rows.
+Gets a value that indicates whether the [DataTableReader](../../com.groupdocs.assembly.system.data/datatablereader) contains one or more rows.

 **Returns:**
-boolean - true if the com.groupdocs.assembly.system.data.DataTableReader contains one or more rows; otherwise false.
+boolean - true if the [DataTableReader](../../com.groupdocs.assembly.system.data/datatablereader) contains one or more rows; otherwise false.
 ### iterator() {#iterator--}
 ```
 public final Iterator iterator()